 \subsection{Effect of Factorization}

-In order to showcase the significance of factorized transformers and underscore their advantages in pre-training, we compare the performance with pre-training and without pre-training, \ie training from scratch in a fully supervised manner, for both \textit{FactoFormer} and MAEST\cite{MAEST}.
+In order to showcase the significance of factorized transformers and underscore their advantages in pretraining, we compare the performance with pretraining and without pretraining, \ie training from scratch in a fully supervised manner, for both \textit{FactoFormer} and MAEST\cite{MAEST}.
 For this, we trained \textit{FactoFormer} with a fully supervised setup by training the factorized transformers end-to-end from scratch for 300 epochs while searching for the best hyper-parameters.
-Accuracy of SpectralFormer\cite{hong2021spectralformer} is considered as non-pre-trained MAEST\cite{MAEST} since the architecture of the classification encoder in MAEST\cite{MAEST} is the same as SpectralFormer\cite{hong2021spectralformer}.
-Table \ref{tab:factoformervsMAEST} shows the results evaluated on the Indian Pines dataset, and OA, AA and k are reported. \textit{FactoFormer} outperforming MAEST\cite{MAEST} without pre-training shows that factorization facilitates learning more meaningful feature representations from both spectral and spatial dimensions.
-When we compare the improvement of accuracy when pre-trained, MAEST\cite{MAEST} shows a 2.39\% improvement, whereas \textit{FactoFormer} improves by 8.67\%.
-This significant improvement shows that factorization enables more meaningful and effective pre-training.
-Moreover, pre-trained, \textit{FactoFormer} outperforming pre-trained MAEST \cite{MAEST} by 7.15\% proves the effectiveness of \textit{FactoFormer} for hyperspectral data.
+Accuracy of SpectralFormer\cite{hong2021spectralformer} is considered as non-pretrained MAEST\cite{MAEST} since the architecture of the classification encoder in MAEST\cite{MAEST} is the same as SpectralFormer\cite{hong2021spectralformer}.
+Table \ref{tab:factoformervsMAEST} shows the results evaluated on the Indian Pines dataset, and OA, AA and k are reported. \textit{FactoFormer} outperforming MAEST\cite{MAEST} without pretraining shows that factorization facilitates learning more meaningful feature representations from both spectral and spatial dimensions.
+When we compare the improvement of accuracy when pretrained, MAEST\cite{MAEST} shows a 2.39\% improvement, whereas \textit{FactoFormer} improves by 8.67\%.
+This significant improvement shows that factorization enables more meaningful and effective pretraining.
+Moreover, pretrained, \textit{FactoFormer} outperforming pretrained MAEST \cite{MAEST} by 7.15\% proves the effectiveness of \textit{FactoFormer} for hyperspectral data.